Bantu-art/Net-cat/README.md

 - Message history for new connections
 - Timestamp and username identification for all messages
 - Default port 8989 if none specified
-- ASCII art welcome message
+- Linux logo welcome message

 ## Usage